IlyaJahed2004/bollinger-mean-reversion-crypto/readme.md

 ## Methodology

-1. The top 50 cryptocurrencies are retrieved based on market capitalization using the CoinMarketCap API.
+1. The top cryptocurrencies are retrieved based on market capitalization using the CoinMarketCap API.
+   To ensure that exactly **50 cryptocurrencies with valid price data** are analyzed, the top **70** cryptocurrencies are initially requested.

-2. For each cryptocurrency, daily closing prices are downloaded from Yahoo Finance.
+2. For each cryptocurrency, daily closing prices are downloaded from Yahoo Finance for the period **2024-12-01 to 2025-12-01**.

-3. Cryptocurrencies are **automatically excluded** if no valid price data is available for the selected period.
+3. Cryptocurrencies are **automatically excluded** if:
+   - No historical price data is available on Yahoo Finance
+   - All retrieved closing prices are missing (`NaN`)

+   The data collection process continues until **50 cryptocurrencies with valid price series** are obtained.

 4. The Augmented Dickey–Fuller (ADF) test is applied to each valid price series.

 5. The ADF test is **skipped** for:
-   - Series with insufficient data length
+   - Series with fewer than **30 observations** (insufficient data length)
-   - Series with constant or near-constant values (e.g., stablecoins)
+   - Series with **constant or near-constant values**, which commonly occur in stablecoins

 6. A cryptocurrency is classified as **stationary** if:
-   - `p-value < 0.05` (corresponding to a 95% confidence level)
+   - `p-value < 0.05`, corresponding to a 95% confidence level

-All exclusions and decisions are handled programmatically to ensure reproducibility.
+All exclusions, validations, and statistical decisions are handled programmatically to ensure reproducibility and robustness of the analysis.

 ---